 Getting a home can be the biggest financial decision some people might ever consider.
 It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to make it all happen.

 Most people are familiar with the parties taking part in the transaction.
 The real estate agent is the most known person in the exchange.
 Next, the mortgage company provides the money needed to bankroll the exchange.
 And the title company ensures that all areas of the exchange are completed and that a clear title transfers to the buyer from the seller.

 So, what party is responsible for making sure the real estate is worth the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Greeson Appraisal Svc., Inc will ensure, you as an interested party, are informed.

-Appraisals begin with the property inspection
+Appraisals begin with the home inspection

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.